RLOpenCatalyst/rg-doc/source/Features.rst

 4. SSH/RDP action : You can connect to the instance in a new tab through "SSH" action.

+5. Explore action: Through the Explore action you can see the shared files with 1-click.
+Note: If project storage is not mounted you can’t see the explore action in the product details page.

 Fill the following details

 .. list-table::